 It’s like we build a ramp on the beach, then the ocean of ignorance and complacency washes it away.

-Advocating for inclusion from a young age
+RA inclusion advocate from a young age

 I was the only wheelchair user (out of two) in my high school who was mainstreamed.
 This meant that I was in all the regular (and often advanced) courses with peers my age.